Welcome to my personal blog about old toy trains.

-One day, on another of many antique store excursions, I spotted a highly-detailed black steam locomotive displayed on a piece of track in a display case.
-I knew from that moment what I was going to start a collection of…
+On a fall day in 2013, on an antique store excursion, I spotted a highly-detailed black steam locomotive displayed on a piece of track in a display case.
+As it turned out it was a Postwar Lionel 2026.

 I am just crazy about old things.
-Antique model trains and toys create a delightful sense of joy for me…a feeling of nostalgia for a time in history that only exists in my imagination.
+Antique model trains and toys create a delightful sense of joy for me…a feeling of nostalgia for a time in history that literally only exists in my imagination.

 This “virtual museum” of pictures of beautiful vintage toy trains and will be my little contribution towards promoting a hobby that was at one time called the “World’s Greatest Hobby”

 It is my hope that you enjoy this blog and the hobby of toy train collecting.